 The black goo is clearly an alchemical agent.
 It deconstructs and dissolves DNA and then remakes it into something new.
 In small quantities it triggers the transformation of the host’s DNA, but in larger amounts it breaks the body down completely.
 So the vases are like Pandora’s jars, filled with a destructive force, but which can also be used to create and bring new life, or hope.

-The black goo seems to functions in a similar way to many entheogens that are poisonous in large amounts, but useful and creative in small doses, such as the blue water lily used by the Egyptians in their rituals.
+The black goo seems to function in a similar way to many entheogens that are poisonous in large amounts, but useful and creative in small doses, such as the blue water lily used by the Egyptians in their rituals.
 These plants were used to assist in the process of living resurrection, and another example comes from Mitraism which used the hallucinogenic herb haoma, or soma, called the “averter of death,”

 “…so called due to its use in astral travel, which allowed [the Magi] to see beyond the veil during initiation.
 Interestingly, during the process of making the narcotic, the plant was deemed ‘sacrificed,’ and through its death others could become immortal.” – The Lost Art of Resurrection, Freddy Silva